315+ Telescopes Ranked

 For imaging purposes, the C6N optical tube will require a T-ring to attach to a DSLR camera; a dedicated CMOS camera can just insert into the focuser.
 If you are willing to do some DIY upgrades, installing a 2” focuser such as the GSO 2” dual-speed Crayford would allow more versatility in camera attachment as well as the use of a coma corrector such as the Baader MPCC.
 You will also need a guide camera and guide scope for guiding the Advanced VX mount.

 The Advanced VX mount is in need of some attention, too.
 A polar scope or PoleMaster/adapter will be needed for accurate polar alignment, and you’ll need either an AC power cord or some sort of power supply to run the mount.
-A Celestron PowerTank Lithium or generic Talentcell battery is enough for visual observers; astrophotographers will benefit from a heavier duty power supply like the Celestron PowerTank Lithium Pro or Westinghouse AC power supply.
+A Celestron PowerTank Lithium or generic Talentcell battery is enough for visual observers; astrophotographers will benefit from a heavier-duty power supply like the Celestron PowerTank Lithium Pro or Westinghouse AC power supply.

-The Celestron Advanced VX 6″ Newtonian is capable of both photographing and delivering breathtaking views of nebulae and star clusters.
 Under moderately light-polluted conditions, the scope can easily reveal stunning details in the brighter emission nebulae such as Orion (M42) and the Lagoon (M8).
-As you might expect, darker skies and the use of a UHC filter enhance your viewing experience on these objects, and allow you to see fainter nebulae like the Veil, North America Nebula, and the larger planetary nebulae such as the Dumbbell (M27) or the Helix Nebula.
-6″ aperture of also allows you to see the characteristic blue and green coloration in small planetary nebulae such as the Ring, Cat’s Eye, and Blue Snowball.
+As I might expect, darker skies and the use of a UHC filter enhance our viewing experience on these objects and allow me to see fainter nebulae like the Veil, North America Nebula, and the larger planetary nebulae such as the Dumbbell (M27) or the Helix Nebula.

 The wide field of view provided by the C6N means it excels at observing large open star clusters, thanks to its wide field of view.
 The Double Cluster in Cassiopeia, the Wild Ducks Cluster (M11) in Scutum, and the Pleiades (M45) in Taurus are just a few examples of the many clusters that will appear vividly in the C6N’s eyepiece.
-The brightest globular clusters, such as M13, M15, and M22, can be resolved into individual stars with the C6N, although you will need to use higher magnifications (typically 80x or above) to do so.
+The brightest globular clusters, such as M13, M15, and M22, can be resolved into individual stars with the C6N, although I will need to use higher magnifications (typically 80x or above) to do so.

 Galaxies are also within the C6N’s reach, with 6” of aperture providing enough light-gathering ability to see dust lanes in larger, brighter galaxies like M31, M64, and M82.
 The spiral arms in galaxies like M51 and M101 are not visible in any kind of detail, but their presence is detectable.
-The Virgo Cluster is another great target, with the C6N able to show you dozens of its member galaxies, with many individual galaxies fitting into the same low-power field of view.
+The Virgo Cluster is another great target, with the C6N able to show me dozens of its member galaxies, with many individual galaxies fitting into the same low-power field of view.

 Astrophotography Capabilities

-Planetary astrophotography with the C6N can be accomplished with the use of a 5x Barlow lens and a suitable high-speed planetary video camera.
-A 6” telescope is a little on the small side for planetary imaging, but you can still get decent results with good collimation and precision focusing.
-The Moon, Jupiter, Saturn, and Mars will look excellent if you are fortunate enough to have decent seeing conditions.
-You can also use the scope with a solar filter to show sunspots, as well as resolve the phases of otherwise detail-less Venus and Mercury.
-Using short exposures or high gain can also allow you to image the tiny moons of Mars or the faint and distant moons of Uranus and Neptune.
+A 6” telescope is a little on the small side for planetary imaging, but I can still get decent results with good collimation and precision focusing.
+The Moon, Jupiter, Saturn, and Mars will look excellent if I’m fortunate enough to have decent seeing conditions.
+I can also use the scope with a solar filter to show sunspots, as well as resolve the phases of otherwise detail-less Venus and Mercury.
+Using short exposures or high gain also allow me to image the tiny moons of Mars or the faint and distant moons of Uranus and Neptune.

 Zane Landers